streetprophet90/FarmCom_BETA/DASHBOARD_ENHANCEMENTS_PROGRESS.md

 - UI/UX is consistent and responsive across all user types.
 - **Discussion forums are fully functional with CRUD operations and permission management.**
 - **Flexible permission system allows superusers to delegate specific admin privileges.**
-- Notification system is the next major enhancement.
+- **Enhanced notification system with user preferences and real-time updates is complete.**

 ### Key Evolution Points
 1. **July 15, 2025**: Completed all core dashboard features, planned notification system next
 2. **July 19, 2025**: Added discussion forums and permission system as new priorities
+3. **July 19, 2025**: Enhanced notification system with comprehensive user preferences and real-time features
-3. **Decision**: Forums and permissions were more critical for community building than notifications
+4. **Decision**: Forums and permissions were more critical for community building than basic notifications

 ---